IohannRabeson/file_icon_provider/README.md

 ## Linux Support

-Linux support is limited, and the `get_file_icon` function must be called from the main thread.
+Linux support is limited, and the library must be called from the main thread.
+On Linux the tests will fail miserably when running `cargo test` because each test run in a different thread and GTK API does not like that.
+The tests pass if you run them one by one.
+It works on Github Action because I think their VMs are limited to one thread.

 ## Installation